garrettmflynn/esconform/README.md

-# esmodel
+# esconform
- `esmodel`  is a JavaScript library that allows you to conform JavaScript objects to an external model.
+ `esconform`  is a JavaScript library that allows you to conform JavaScript objects to an external model.

  It allows you to transform the **keys** of an object, then uses `setters` to ensure that updated **values** to the output object are transformed.
 Both transformation functions can use an external **specification** to determine the validity of the transformation.